SystemsApproach/private5g/radio.rst

 One of the most important consequences of these factors is that the transmitter must receive feedback from every receiver to judge how to best utilize the wireless medium on their behalf.
-3GPP specifies a *Channel Quality Indicator (CQI)* for this purpose, where in practice the receiver sends a CQI status report to the base station periodically (e.g., every millisecond in LTE).
+3GPP specifies a *Channel Quality Indicator (CQI)* for this purpose.
+In practice, the receiver sends a CQI status report to the base station periodically (e.g., every millisecond in LTE).
 These CQI messages report the observed signal-to-noise ratio, which impacts the receiver’s ability to recover the data bits.
 The base station then uses this information to adapt how it allocates the available radio spectrum to the subscribers it is serving, as well as which coding and modulation scheme to employ.
 All of these decisions are made by the scheduler.

 3.2 Scheduler
 ------------------